lapplislazuli/Lapplislazuli/README.md

 I was a bit bored lately, so I added this readme.
 If that sounds weird - well, its weirder that you read it.
 So that's that.

-I am currently doing my PhD at the [TU-Delft](https://www.tudelft.nl/) in the [Software Engineering Research Group(SERG)](https://se.ewi.tudelft.nl/) where I work in the [CISE-Lab](https://www.ciselab.nl/).
+I am currently doing my PhD at the [TU Delft](https://www.tudelft.nl/) in the [Software Engineering Research Group (SERG)](https://se.ewi.tudelft.nl/) where I work in the [CISELab](https://www.ciselab.nl/).
-My Research Track is labelled _"AI Testing and Testing AI"_ - So I do twice the AI and twice the Testing that other researchers do.
+My research track is labelled _"AI Testing and Testing AI"_ - So I do twice the AI and twice the Testing that other researchers do.
-I am very much the thermomix of Software Engineering AI.
+I am very much the Thermomix of Software Engineering AI.

 I like: